mattvenn/raspi-adventure/part1/README.md

     raspberry
     pi

-The file must be in this directory.
+The file must be in this directory, and called file.txt

 Once the file have been created correctly you will receive your clue to begin the 2nd part of the adventure...